yusufy1ld1z/itusct_autonomous/itusct_autonomous_weekly6/README.md

 # Restaurant Bot

 ## Overview
-The Restaurant Bot is a sophisticated terminal-based application developed as an assignment for the Istanbul Technical University's ITU ZES Solar Car Team.
-This project exemplifies the practical application of Object-Oriented Programming (OOP) concepts in C++, particularly focusing on encapsulation, inheritance, and polymorphism, all within the context of a user-interactive command-line interface (CLI).
+The Restaurant Bot is a sophisticated Qt application developed as an assignment for the Istanbul Technical University's ITU ZES Solar Car Team.
+This project exemplifies the practical application of Object-Oriented Programming (OOP) concepts in C++, particularly focusing on encapsulation, inheritance, and polymorphism, all within the context of a graphical user interface (GUI).
 The primary function of this bot is to aid users in assembling personalized meal plans based on individual taste preferences and dietary requirements, streamlining the process of menu selection with an intuitive, dialogue-based system.

 ## Features
 - **User Information Input**: Captures essential details such as the user's name, surname, and preferred title, enhancing personalized interaction throughout the meal selection process.